 D = Passing

 - 1. This grade represents a minimally satisfactory achievement. - 2.
-The student is performing below-average work and has not reached a majority of course objectives. - 3.
+The failing student has not reached necessary course objectives. - 3.
 This achievement level indicates there is a great need for improvement, daily preparation and improved dedication and attendance.

 F = Failure